 Probating Out Of Province Wills In Alberta

-Are Out Of Province Wills Valid in Alberta?
+Are Out Of Province Wills Valid In Alberta?

 Where Must A Will Be Probated

 A will is usually probated in the province where a person lived.
 Typically this is where the majority of their assets are.
 Regardless of location, out of province wills can be probated in Alberta if most of the deceased’s assets are in Alberta.
 The same holds true of out of country wills.
+Since all our lawyers are members of the Alberta Law Society, this is the province their license allows them to practice law.

-What If Probate is Not Required In The Other Province
+What If Probate Is Not Required In The Other Province

 The Process Of Probating An Out of Province Will